hy-aurora/Echogauge/README.md

 ---

-Built with ❤️ using Next.js, Convex, and Google Gemini AI
+Built with ❤️ using Next.js, Convex, and Google Gemini AI by Omisha Singh